Why XDR Must Start with EDR: Join the Discussion with CrowdStrike and Guest Forrester Research

 - Alert Overload: Security teams have to sift through many alerts — averaging about 11,000 alerts on a daily basis, 50 percent of which are false positives.2

 XDR can help solve these challenges, which is part of the broader XDR conversation I had with Allie Mellen, Sr. Analyst at Forrester Research.
-The conversation will be featured as a CrowdCast at 2:00 p.m.
-EST on Thursday, Aug 4, 2022.
-I encourage you to register today and join us as we dive into:
+The conversation will be featured as an on-demand CrowdCast.
+I encourage you to watch today and join us as we dive into:

 - Industry megatrends driving the need for XDR